Many-body radiative decay in strongly interacting Rydberg ensembles

 This is actually an \emph{ad-hoc} construction, given that the master equation has to be derived using the modified Hamiltonian.
 However, this approach is currently the standard one for incorporating coherent laser excitation, interaction and dissipation in interacting Rydberg gases \cite{loew2012,letscher2017,guardado-sanchez2018,morgado2021}.
 Our expectation at this point is that its analysis will reveal which quantitative and qualitative changes to the stationary state --- caused by collective jump operators --- one may expect.

 We first perform a mean field analysis.
 Following the treatment of Ref. \cite{marcuzzi2014}, this leads to the mean field equations of motion

 Here, $n=\expval{n_k}$, $s_x=\expval{\sigma^k_x}$ and $s_y=\expval{\sigma^k_y}$ and translation invariance is assumed throughout.
 A noteworthy aspect of these equations is their dependence on the dimension $d$.
 In the contribution due to interactions, the latter enters through the combination $2d\,V$, with $2d$ being the coordination number of the $d$-dimensional hypercubic lattice.
 Therefore, different dimensions simply lead to a rescaling of the mean field interaction.
 This is not the case for the collective decay which results in terms proportional to $\gamma (4d\, n+1)$, which does not amount to a simple rescaling when changing dimensionality.
 This becomes visible in the stationary state phase diagram displayed in Fig. \ref{fig:mf_phase_diagram}.
 In the main figure we show the number of stable stationary mean field solutions.
-While for most parameters there is merely one solution, there exists a region for which two stationary solutions emerge \cite{lee2011,marcuzzi2014}.
-Here the system may feature bistable (or meta-stable) behavior \cite{marcuzzi2014,letscher2017}, as shown in the inset.
-From a dynamical perspective this typically manifests in intermittency of the quantum jump statistics \cite{lee2012,ates2012,malossi2014}.
+While for most parameters there is merely one solution, there exists a region for which two stationary solutions emerge.
+This bistability, extensively discussed in the literature, e.g. in Refs. \cite{lee2011,marcuzzi2014,letscher2017}, is seen in the inset.
+There we show the stationary Rydberg excitation density $n^c_\mathrm{ss}$ as obtained from the mean field equations (\ref{eq:mean-field}) after setting the time-derivatives to zero and solving for $n$.
+From a dynamical perspective bistability typically manifests in intermittency of the quantum jump statistics \cite{lee2012,ates2012,malossi2014}.
 The important aspect here is that the size and shape of this region strongly depend on the dimensionality, which is not the case when single-body decay is considered where one can simply rescale the interaction strength.